twknab/mean_hike/readme.md

 	+ Add a buddy system where users can see other users and see their hikes.
 Messaging?
 (Everything these days must have a comment field eh...or must it...do we want people bickering and arguing? ...Maybe no messaging...)

+	+ Add login validations where after 5 attempts account locks out for awhile.

+	+ (can you get a server log of an IP?)

+	+ Login: if email address is used rather than username, display message saying they need to use their username, not their email (or accept either)

+	+ Add link to blue dashboard box to "Never show me this again" (Change database so that users have a value to show dashboard info box or not -- add something which then checks and decides whether to show it or not)

 ## Development Issues Log:

 ### Where I Left Off: